AirCnB/bookings-module/README.md

 ## Usage

+### Docker (recommended)

+This module is containerized with Docker.
+To use with Docker:
+- `docker-compose up -d`

+The component will be hosted on `localhost:3004`.

+### Manually

+Otherwise, the module can also be started up manually with webpack and a running MongoDB:

 - `npm install -g webpack`
 - `npm install`

-- `mongod` to start MongoDB service
+- `mongod`

-- `npm run seed:db` to seed database with data from `data.tsv`
+- `npm run seed:db`
-- `npm start` to run nodejs server on localhost:3004
+- `npm start`

+And the module will be hosted on `localhost:3004`.

 ## Development

-- `npm run dev:react` to build with webpack
+- `npm run dev:react` to build with webpack.
-- `npm serve` to upload files to AWS S3
+- `npm serve` to deploy files to AWS S3.

 ## Requirements